-There are hundreds of articles explaining all the things you can and can’t claim1 and lots of tips and tricks to make sure you get the most back, but we bet you haven’t heard that your income protection insurance could be tax deductible?
+There are hundreds of articles and ATO guidance1 explaining all the things you can and can’t claim and lots of tips and tricks to make sure you get the most back, but we bet you haven’t heard that your income protection insurance could be tax deductible?

 Disclaimer: Before we get started we need to make it clear that we aren’t tax specialists, nor should you take this article as financial advice.
-After reading, we recommend speaking to an independent tax advisor who can help you to ascertain whether or not you’re eligible.
+After reading, we recommend speaking to a professional tax advisor who can help you to ascertain whether or not the premiums are tax deductible in your personal circumstances.
 Links to other websites should not be seen as endorsement, but an offer of further learning.

 Is Income Protection Insurance Tax Deductible?

-According to the ATO, you can claim the cost of the premiums2 that you pay for your insurance against the loss of your income.
-There may be conditions around this, so you should check if it suits your circumstances before making a claim on your tax return.
+According to ATO guidance2, you may be able claim the cost of the premiums that you pay for your insurance against the loss of your income.
+There are conditions around this, so you should consider your personal circumstances before making a claim on your tax return.

-The ATO outline2 the following instances where you’re unable to claim a deduction.
-Meeting any of these criteria means you’re not eligible to claim for a premium or any part of a premium:
+The ATO guidance2 outlines the following instances where you’re unable to claim a deduction.
+Meeting any of these criteria means you cannot claim a deduction for a premium or any part of a premium:

 - If you are compensated by the policy for instances similar to physical injury